SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

 # Excel Services Overview

-Excel Services is a service application that enables you to load, calculate, and display Microsoft Excel workbooks on Microsoft SharePoint 2013.
+Excel Services is a service application that enables you to load, calculate, and display Microsoft Excel workbooks on Microsoft SharePoint.
 Excel Services was first introduced in Microsoft Office SharePoint Server 2007.

-By using Excel Services, you can reuse and share Excel workbooks on SharePoint 2013 portals and dashboards.
-For example, financial analysts, business planners, or engineers can create content in Excel and share it with others by using an SharePoint 2013 portal and dashboard—without writing custom code.
+By using Excel Services, you can reuse and share Excel workbooks on SharePoint portals and dashboards.
+For example, financial analysts, business planners, or engineers can create content in Excel and share it with others by using an SharePoint portal and dashboard—without writing custom code.
 You can control what data is displayed, and you can maintain a single version of your Excel workbook.
 There are four primary interfaces for Excel Services: